 How Do You Know if You Already Have One?

 The easiest way to know if you a fax modem in your computer is through the Device Manager, located in the System Properties window.
 Modern computers don’t come with one included given the decline in its use.

 Another way to check if you have one is by taking a look at your computer’s connection ports.
 You should look for a port where you can plug in the phone jack.
 Some computers have internal data modems that also act as fax modems.

 Fax modems grab and interpret the sound signal they receive through a conventional phone line.
 The information is transmitted through a series of high-pitched notes that sound like screeching.
 Those of you that used the Internet during the dial-up era may recognize the sound, similar to the sound the modem made when it started connecting to the Web.

-Once the modems gets the transmission, this is translated and then forwarded to your computer, where you can read your fax.
+Once the modems gets the transmission, this is translated and then forwarded to your computer, where you can read your fax as a PDF.

 Is a Fax Modem Necessary to Fax These Days?

-No. Thank to online fax services you can send and receive fax from your computer without the need of a modem, Instead, they provide you with a virtual fax number that works over a standard Internet connection.
+No. Thanks to online fax services you can receive and send fax from your computer without the need of a modem, Instead, they provide you with a Gmail fax number that works over a standard Internet connection.